Your Role in Preventing Sexual Assault

 You may have heard the term “bystander intervention” to describe a situation where someone who isn’t directly involved steps in to change the outcome.
 Stepping in may give the person you’re concerned about a chance to get to a safe place or leave the situation.
 You don’t have to be a hero or even stand out from the crowd to make a big difference in someone’s life.
 Take steps to protect someone who may be at risk in a way that fits your comfort level.

-Whether you’re taking home a friend who has had too much to drink, explaining that a rape joke isn’t funny, or getting security involved when someone is behaving aggressively, choosing to step in can impact the way those around you think about and respond to sexual violence.
+Whether you’re taking home a friend who has had too much to drink, explaining that a rape joke isn’t funny, or getting security involved when someone is behaving aggressively, choosing to step in can affect the way those around you think about and respond to sexual violence.

 Why don’t people help more often?